 SeeClickFix issue reporting requires an accurate location when you are completing a report.
 As the reporter of an issue, it's your responsibility to locate your issue correctly.
 Here are some tips on how to make sure you get the right place.

-How accurate is GPS when it comes to finding my exact location?
+How accurate is a GPS when it comes to finding my exact location?

-GPS locates you approximately.
+A Global Positioning System (GPS) locates you approximately.
 It can locate your exact position on the Earth with an accuracy of up to 100 meters or about 330 feet.
-After asking our system to locate you for your issue report, your location is an approximation, and you should fine-tune the address of your location after using location services.
+After asking our system to locate you for your issue report, your location is an approximation.
+You should fine-tune the address of your location after using location services.

-The address that was used on a report is wrong, but I've already submitted it.
+The address used on a report is wrong, but I've already submitted it.
 Can I edit the report?

 I don't want SeeClickFix to find my location when reporting.
 How do I turn it off?